Reagan Ogle: Hartlepool United

 On 12 July 2021, Ogle joined newly promoted League Two side Hartlepool United on a two-year deal.
 In the 2021–22 season, Ogle made 24 appearances in all competitions for Pools.

 Scunthorpe United

-At the start of the 2022–22 season, Ogle's first-team opportunities at Hartlepool became limited due to him becoming the club's third-choice right-back.
+At the start of the 2022–23 season, Ogle's first-team opportunities at Hartlepool became limited due to him becoming the club's third-choice right-back.
 As a result, on 29 July 2022, he signed for National League club Scunthorpe United on a free transfer.
+Despite relegation to the National League North, Ogle received plaudits for his performances and was named as the club's Supporters' and Players' Player of the Year at the end of the 2022–23 season.
+He made a total of 38 league appearances in his debut season for The Iron.

+In June 2023, it was revealed Scunthorpe had turned a bid from National League side Oldham Athletic to sign Ogle.
+In a statement, the club said he remained firmly in manager Jimmy Dean's plans for the upcoming 2023–24 season.

+Oldham Athletic

+On 29 May 2024, it was announced Reagan had turned down a new contract with Scunthorpe to join Oldham Athletic.
+He scored his first goal for Oldham on his fourth appearance for the club in a 4–1 loss to Aldershot Town.
+In June 2025, Ogle became the first footballer from Wollongong to play at Wembley Stadium as Oldham won promotion to League Two via the play-offs.

 Personal life

 Ogle was born in Wollongong, Australia and moved to England when he was 11.
 He attended Ribblesdale High School in Clitheroe.

 Style of play

 Ogle predominantly plays at right-back but is a versatile footballer who can also play at left-back, centre-half and as a central midfielder.
+Upon signing for Scunthorpe, he described himself as "very athletic, quick and strong and like to put in a tackle".
 He is also known for having a long throw-in.